scottishgovernment/resources.mygov.scot/content-standards/delivery/managing-content/underperforming-content.md

 ---
 layout: default
-title:  "Underperforming Content"
+title:  "Underperforming content"
 parent: managing-content
-summary: "How to identify content which is not performing well and solutions to common problems."
+summary: "How to identify content which is not working for users and solutions to common problems"
 index: 4
 category: managing-content
-permalink: /content-standards/delivery/managing-content/underperforming-content/
+permalink: /content-standards/content-delivery/managing-content/underperforming-content/
 ---

-How to identify and improve content items which are performing poorly.

 ## What it is
 A piece of content which isn’t having the effect or impact you thought it would have.